DEMO: Visualizing waves#

 def membrane2d_mode(n=1, m=1, t=0):

-'''The function returns 2D grid of points (X, Y) and the value of membrane normal mode at a time t: Z(X, Y, t)
+Calculates the 2D grid of points (X, Y) and the normal mode displacement (Z) of a vibrating

 # Constants